-This Evaluation Toolkit has been developed by The Money Advice Service to help organisations plan and carry out evaluations of programmes that seek to improve people’s financial capability.
-By doing this, we are supporting the UK Financial Capability Strategy’s commitment to encourage good evaluation practice across the sector.
+This Evaluation Toolkit has been developed by the Money and Pensions Service to help organisations plan and carry out evaluations of programmes that seek to improve people’s financial wellbeing.
+By doing this, we are supporting the UK Strategy for Financial Wellbeing by encouraging good evaluation practice - and better evidence - across the sector.

 We worked with stakeholders and evaluation experts to develop the Toolkit.
 Much of this work has focused on developing the suite of outcomes frameworks, including question banks, that lie at its heart - to ensure they are evidence-based, accessible and cover the range of outcomes that organisations may be seeking to address.
 Alongside these we have written guidance, tools and templates, and selected further guidance from sources we trust, to help organisations plan and conduct their evaluation.

-The Financial Capability Evaluation Toolkit can be used by any organisation that wishes to measure and understand changes in people’s financial capability, bringing benefits such as:
+The Financial Wellbeing Evaluation Toolkit can be used by any organisation that wishes to measure and understand changes in people’s financial wellbeing, behaviour or capability - and offers benefits such as:

-The insight and evaluation team at he Money Advice Service can help you make the most of this resource - get in touch with us at firstname.lastname@example.org.
+The Insight and Evaluation team at the Money and Pensions Service can help you make the most of this resource - get in touch with us at firstname.lastname@example.org.

-More widely, the Financial Capability Evidence Hubopens in new window is an excellent and growing source of evidence that can inform the design of your activity to improve people’s financial capability.
+More widely, the Financial Wellbeing Evidence Hubopens in new window is an excellent and growing source of evidence that can inform the design of your activity to improve people’s financial capability.

 We are grateful to the following organisations for helping us develop the outcomes frameworks and question banks, and/or wider elements of the Toolkit, in alphabetical order: